yuanchenyang/smalldiffusion/README.md

     *input_dims]`.
 This method can be inherited from the provided `ModelMixin` class when the `input_dims` parameter is set.

-Models are called with two arguments:
+Models are called with arguments:
  - `x` is a batch of data of batch-size `B` and shape `[B, *model.input_dims]`.
  - `sigma` is either a singleton or a batch.
    1. If `sigma.shape == []`, the same value will be used for each `x`.
    2. Otherwise `sigma.shape == [B, 1, ..., 1]`, and `x[i]` will be paired with
       `sigma[i]`.
+ - Optionally, `cond` of shape `[B, ...]`, if the model is conditional.

 Models should return a predicted noise value with the same shape as `x`.